In C#, async

 methods.

-It is a common mistake to think that all async methods need to be awaited.
-It is perfectly valid to want to launch an async method and have it execute in parallel.
+It is a common mistake to think that all async methods must be awaited.
+It is perfectly valid to want to launch an async method, and have it run in parallel.

 Example of async and await